F7FF/boringinstaller/README.md

 This repo is only really intended for me.
 I've been enjoying a lot of KDE-based distros, but a lot of them are either very inflexible or very difficult to configure.
 I figured an easy and relatively foolproof Arch configuration script might help with that.
 I find `archinstall` to be a little unreliable and I want a desktop that is consistent and reliable across multiple machines, without having to tailor each one... so a premade installer makes sense.

 ### Good Things About This Installer:
-- OOTB HDR support using KDE and Wayland
+- OOTB HDR support using KDE and Wayland.
-- `pacman` has excellent repositories
+- `pacman` has excellent repositories.
-- The Arch wiki has great tutorials on further modifications
+- The Arch wiki has great tutorials on further modifications.
+This is not a full OS, this is just a script to get Arch working quickly.
-- BTRFS compression enabled OOTB to help game assets load faster and store more densely
+- BTRFS compression enabled OOTB to help game assets load faster and store more densely.
-- RTC is automatically configured to local time (not UTC), to avoid pains when dualbooting with Windows
+- RTC is automatically configured to local time (not UTC), to avoid pains when dualbooting with Windows.
 - Some common tools are pre-installed, although really you could do that yourself if you wanted.

 ### Bad Things About This Installer: